Sourdough Crackers Recipe

 - Preheat the oven to 350 degrees.

-- Mix together the starter, oil, flour, and sea salt.
+- In a large bowl, mix together the starter, oil, flour, and sea salt.

 - Knead in the pesto until well-distributed.

-- Roll the dough a scant 1/4 inch thick on a baking stone or parchment-lined baking sheet.
+- Roll the dough a scant 1/4 inch thick on a parchment-lined baking sheet or baking stone.
 With a pizza cutter, cut the crackers into the desired shape.
 (I cut them into squares.)

 - Sprinkle with kosher salt.